vickytoriah/BuildTransaction_AI/README.md

 This repository contains a Web3 decentralized application (dApp) that retrieves on-chain data, performs off-chain strategy analysis, and executes trades on decentralized exchanges (DEXs) such as **AirSwap** and **LFG**.
 The dApp integrates with **Uniswap V3** for price verification and supports both **Ethereum Mainnet** and **Avalanche C-Chain**.

 The model's purpose is to:
-1. Retrieve on-chain data (e.g., transaction data, price feeds).
+1. Retrieve on-chain data using Avalanche C-Chain API and Flare FTSO. (e.g., transaction data, price feeds)
 2. Perform off-chain strategy analysis to generate trade signals.
+   1. Index data using SubQuery for efficient querying.
-3. Verify trade prices using Uniswap V3.
+3. Verify trade prices using Uniswap V3 or Flare FTSO's on-chain interface.
 4. Execute trades on a DEX (AirSwap or LFG).

+### This setup ensures secure, decentralized, and efficient data retrieval, verification, and trade execution.

 ---